 Furthermore, in order to allow a project to become viable, the barachois policy provides for incremental annual rents.
-Accordingly, Mr Speaker, Sir, a promoter will be required to pay rental fee of Rs1,000 par arpent of water body and Rs1,000 par arpent of land component where applicable for year one and year two.
+Accordingly, Mr Speaker, Sir, a promoter will be required to pay a rental fee of Rs1,000 par arpent of water body and Rs1,000 par arpent of land component where applicable for year one and year two.
 Thereafter, for the year three and to year eight, the rental amount will increase to Rs5,000 par arpent of land and Rs5,000 par arpent of water body.
 As from year nine to year 14, the rental amount will be increased by 25% for both land and water components of the barachois, and thereafter, an additional 5% increase will apply for years 15 to 20.

-The Barachois Policy also makes provision for the recovery of unpaid rental charges, termination of a lease agreement as well as the retrieval of a barachois in specific circumstances, such as non-payment of rental charges, non-compliance with conditions set in the letter of authorisation or lease agreement, cancellation of the Fish Farming Licence issued to the promoter or where the promoter is convicted for criminal charges, where imprisonment may be imposed.
+The Barachois Policy also makes provision for the recovery of unpaid rental charges, the termination of a lease agreement as well as the retrieval of a barachois under specific circumstances, such as non-payment of rental charges, non-compliance with the conditions set in the letter of authorisation or lease agreement, cancellation of the Fish Farming Licence issued to the promoter, or where the promoter is convicted of criminal charges, where imprisonment may be imposed.

-Mr Speaker, Sir, as I mentioned earlier, there are three promoters already engaged in aquaculture activities in the vested barachois and the Barachois Policy also applies to them.
-The three promoters have been requested to submit a project write-up, including the work plan, to my Ministry so as to allow a reassessment of the projects being implemented prior to my Ministry entering into a lease agreement with the promoters concerned and charging the appropriate rental fees.
-The reassessment exercise is currently ongoing at the level of my Ministry.
+Mr Speaker, Sir, as I mentioned earlier, there are three promoters already engaged in aquaculture activities in the vested barachois, and the barachois policy also applies to them.
+The three promoters have been requested to submit a project write-up, including the work plan, to my ministry so as to allow a reassessment of the projects being implemented prior to my ministry entering into a lease agreement with the promoters concerned and charging the appropriate rental fees.
+The reassessment exercise is currently ongoing at the level of my ministry.

-Accordingly, Mr Speaker, Sir, there is need to bring the necessary amendments to the State Lands Act and the Pas Géométriques Act so as to empower my Ministry to enter into lease agreements and charge rental fees in respect of aquaculture projects implemented in vested barachois.
-These legislative amendments, supported by the Barachois Policy, will allow my Ministry to ensure again that vested barachois are allocated, and again, I will say, in line with principles of good governance.
-Moreover, my Ministry will also be better equipped legally to monitor the aquaculture projects in an effective manner so that more people in Mauritius may have access to fresh aquaculture products.
+Accordingly, Mr Speaker, Sir, there is need to bring the necessary amendments to the State agreements and charge rental fees in respect of aquaculture projects implemented in vested barachois.
+These legislative amendments, supported by the Barachois Policy, will allow my principles of good governance.
+Moreover, my Ministry will also be better equipped legally to monitor aquaculture projects in an effective manner so that more people in Mauritius may have access to fresh aquaculture products.